oSamTo/TEMREG/README.md

 * coefficients are produced relative to 1

-## For DARE: sector level profiles may need to be produced by weighting Profile_ID GAMs by emission contrib.
+# For DARE: sector level profiles may need to be produced by weighting Profile_ID GAMs by emission contrib.
+# Emissions contribution by Profile_ID per sector here; ./doc/profile_contributions_sector/

 ## currently: NOx, SOx, CH4, CO2, N2O

 **Future work:**\